 Also please don’t forget to follow me over on my social media channels over at Facebook, Twitter, Instagram and Pinterest.
 I love to interact with my followers and I’d love you to share my content with your friends too.

-Air Fryer Sausage Rolls – Recipe & Tips
+Air Fryer Sausage Rolls Recipe with Puff Pastry

 - 320 g Puff Pastry

 - If your air fryer requires it, set it to preheat.